KANISHKAR2607/q-learning/README.md

 To develop a Python program to find the optimal policy for the given RL environment using Q-Learning and compare the state values with the Monte Carlo method.

 ## PROBLEM STATEMENT

-Develop a Python program to derive the optimal policy using Q-Learning and compare state values with Monte Carlo method.
+Develop a Python program to implement Q-Learning for finding the optimal policy in a given Reinforcement Learning (RL) environment.
+Evaluate the learned policy by comparing state values obtained using Q-Learning with those computed via the Monte Carlo method.
+The program should demonstrate convergence of Q-Learning and analyze the accuracy of the state values.
+Finally, visualize and interpret the results to assess the effectiveness of both approaches.

 ## Q LEARNING ALGORITHM